HL7/US-Core/source/pages/_includes/us-core-condition-intro.md

 **Each Condition must have:**

-1.  a status of the problem
+1.  a status of the problem*
-1.  a verification status
 1.  a category
 1.  a code that identifies the problem
 1.  a patient

+*The status element has the following constraints: SHALL be present if verification status is not entered-in-error and SHALL NOT be present if verification Status is entered-in-error.

+**Each Condition must support:**

+1.  a verification status

 **Profile specific implementation guidance:**